cyco130/detype/README.md

 }
 ```

 It achieves this using [Babel](https://babeljs.io/), [Babel's TypeScript preset](https://babeljs.io/docs/en/babel-preset-typescript), a small custom Babel plugin to remove comments attached to TypeScript-only constructs, and [Prettier](https://prettier.io/).
-The output is very close to hand-written JavaScript, especially if you were already using Prettier for formatting.
+For Vue files, it uses the tools from the [VueDX project](https://github.com/vuedx/languagetools) The output is very close to hand-written JavaScript, especially if you were already using Prettier for formatting.

 **One possible use case** is the following: Suppose you have a library that you want to provide usage examples for.
 Automatically generating vanilla JavaScript samples from TypeScript samples using `detype` would remove the burden of maintaining two separate versions of what is essentially the same code.